Daniel-N-Huss/React-Redux-Minesweeper/README.md

-# Welcome to React Minesweeper
+# Welcome to React-Redux Minesweeper

+### You can find a hosted version of the game [here](https://silly-poincare-b42461.netlify.app/)!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and utilizes:
 1. [Redux](https://redux.js.org/) for state management.